Animal Science Technology (ATE)

 This course is designed to acquaint the student with the fundamentals of preventive medicine and common diseases in large animal species.
 Aspects of equine, bovine, ovine, caprine, and porcine diseases, disease prevention and treatment will be emphasized.

-This course acquaints the student with fundamentals of emergency veterinary medicine including office and record systems, veterinary emergency first aid, toxicology, and specialized radiological, medical, and surgical assisting.
+This course acquaints the student with fundamentals of emergency medicine including office and record systems, veterinary emergency triage, first aid, diagnostic procedures, treatment, and specialized imaging (i.e., ultrasound, magnetic resonance imaging, computed tomography, and contrast radiology studies).
+Specialized anesthetic, medical, and surgical assisting that may be needed for emergent cases are also discussed.
 This is a capstone course and will build on concepts from previous courses.

 Topics of special interest to students in the Veterinary Nursing AS degree program.
 A portion of the course hours may be eligible for community service if the topic is deemed appropriate.
 This course may be repeated for maximum credits of 3.